1. What is the application deadline?

 14. What GPA is required for admission?

-A scholastic average minimum of a B (3.0 on a 4.0 scale) or better is required for the last 60 semester units or 90 quarter units of undergraduate study.
+A scholastic cumulative minimum of a B (3.0 on a 4.0 scale) or better is required for undergraduate study.
 Applicants should keep in mind, however, that the average GPA for entering students is approximately 3.5.

 15. What range of GRE scores are required?